Discover Amsterdam

 Typically Dutch foods

-The strong Indonesian influence on Amsterdam’s food scene can be felt (and smelled, mmm) all over the city, and no culinary tour of Holland would be fully complete without a visit to an Indonesian restaurant.
-Order a rijsttafel (rice table) for the true Indish-Dutch experience; a medley of small dishes from all over the Spice Islands, developed in the times of Dutch colonisation in order to allow colonials to sample dishes from around Indonesia.
+The solid Indonesian influence on Amsterdam’s food scene can be felt (and smelled, mmm) all over the city, and no culinary tour of the Netherlands would be complete without a visit to an Indonesian restaurant.
+Order a rijsttafel (rice table) for the authentic Indish-Dutch experience, a medley of small dishes from all over the Spice Islands, developed in the times of Dutch colonisation to allow colonials to sample dishes from around Indonesia.
+Here's a guide to the best Indonesian restaurants in Amsterdam.

 Tompouce